0xmigi/versatile-wallet-connection/README.md

 ### who is this for:

 This write up is for anyone getting into blockchain development and looking to better understand and being able to connect any popular wallet to smart contracts on Ethereum using the popular plain ReactJS framework.
 This is intended for someone who is familiar with Javascript, ReactJS  and, understands the basic workings of a command line(CLI) and the package manager Yarn.
-I will assume a lot of things but hopefully nothing to major and end up wasting your valuable learning time.
+I will assume a lot of things but hopefully nothing too major and end up wasting your valuable learning time.

 ### what i will explain: